 Pretty ..... or Pretty Invasive!!

 The spotted Lanternfly, Lycorma delicatula (White) is an invasive pest threatening Pennsylvania's grapes, apples, stone fruits, and logging industry.
-Monroe County is in the quarantine area.
+Monroe County is in the quarantine area along with many more counties in Pennsylvania.
 Find out what you need to know!
 Read more.....

 Exceptional Value Stream